azoth-lang/azoth.language.reference/src/optional-parameters.md

 3. The async scope and cancellation token of an `async` block are contextual values within the block.

-If no contextual value can be found for a contextual parameter, then it is an error.
+If no contextual value can be found for a contextual argument, then it is an error.
 The programmer must explicitly specify the argument.